il4b/strapi-postgres-pgadmin-boilerplate/README.md

 # Strapi 4, PostgreSQL, and pgAdmin4 Boilerplate with Docker Compose

 This open-source boilerplate provides a minimal setup to start a project using Strapi 4, PostgreSQL, and pgAdmin4 with Docker Compose.

+The project includes:
+* a PostgreSQL database,
-The project includes a PostgreSQL database, pgAdmin4 for managing the database, and a Strapi 4.10 backend service.
+* a pgAdmin4 for managing the database,
+* and a Strapi 4.10 backend service.

 The setup ensures that you can begin your project with minimal configuration.

 ## Prerequisites

 - Make sure you have [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/) installed on your system.

 This boilerplate is designed to work with Docker and does not require a separate installation of Node.js.

 ## Services